Multi-layer Cross-attention is Provably Optimal for Multi-modal In-context Learning: Ablation experiments on synthetic data

-In this Appendix, we examine the significance of the $S_t$ skip-connection and the CA between the layer outputs $(F_t)_{t \geq 0}$ and the original raw data $X$---displayed in Figure \ref{fig:model}.
+In this appendix, we examine the significance of the $S_t$ skip-connection and the CA between the layer outputs $(F_t)_{t \geq 0}$ and the original raw data $X$---displayed in Figure \ref{fig:model}---on the data generating distribution compatible with Section \ref{sec:data} and Assumption \ref{assump:support_m}.
 To this end, we compare, empirically, the trained performance of the one- and two-parameter LCA models defined in Section \ref{sec:CA_model} against ablated models.
 We introduce three new architectures in the one- and two-parameter settings.
 First, consider the one-parameter LCA model without $S_t$ (equivalently with $\alpha \equiv 0)$---that is, we modify \eqref{eq:recurrence} to be